 A business process is a set of tasks that transform inputs into value-added outputs.

-Processes can be an input or an output of other processes; for example, the HR Onboarding process may trigger finance, administration, or facilities departments’ processes.
+Processes can be an input or an output of other processes.
+For example, the HR Onboarding process may trigger processes in the finance, administration, or facilities department.

-Understanding how processes interact with each other provides an end-to-end view, which is an essential first step in reducing waste and improving business outcomes.
+Understanding how processes interact with each other provides an end-to-end view of work in the company.
+Understanding this view is an essential step in reducing waste and improving business outcomes.

 It’s important to note that a process is not a procedure.

 A process guides the reader on “WHAT” to do, and “WHO” does it.
-Processes tend to be technology independent, cross-functional, and business-focused.
+Processes are cross-functional, and focused on business goals.

 A procedure guides the reader on HOW to do it.
-Its technology-specific, role-specific and provides step by step work instructions.
+It documents what tools to use along with step by step work instructions.

 Process mapping is not to be confused with creating procedures!